mithun-prasad/Bot/Labs/TestingHOLs/Direct Line.md

 https://github.com/Microsoft/BotBuilder-Samples/tree/master/CSharp/core-DirectLine and import the solution in Visual Studio.

-In the DirectLineBot solution, you will find two projects � DirectLineBot and DirectLineSampleClient.
+In the DirectLineBot solution, you will find two projects: DirectLineBot and DirectLineSampleClient.
 If you do not have a published app, you can publish DirectLineBot.
-The previous labs should have prepared you with the steps related to publishing bots.

 DirectLineSampleClient is the client that will send messages to the bot.